Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 That centrifugal switch is kinda like 1st gear sorta speaking, and when the motor gets almost 3/4 of its design RPM, it shifts the motor windings to the run windings, kinda like a running drive gear.

-The start windings are much smaller and can’t withstand the heat (of running full rpm) and resulting in the kicking of your thermal overload.
+The start windings are much smaller and can’t withstand the heat (of running full rpm) resulting in the kicking of your thermal overload.
 Over time, the centrifugal switch can shift out of adjustment, causing it to get stuck in a singular position.

 If the centrifugal switch were to get stuck in an open position then the windings won’t shift properly.
 The start windings can’t withstand the heat of the compressor’s full RPM which subsequently causes the compressor to overheat.